-Acupuncture is a promising additional intervention, with the added benefit of potentially being able to help with other distressing symptoms and improve overall wellbeing and quality of life.
+Acupuncture and acupressure are a promising additional interventions, with the added benefit of potentially being able to help with other symptoms and improve overall wellbeing.

-Several researchers have recommended acupuncture to be offered to people undergoing cancer treatment to help with fatigue, and the NCCN has included acupuncture in the guidelines for supportive care.
+Several researchers have recommended acupuncture to be offered alongside usual care to people undergoing cancer treatment to help with fatigue, and the NCCN has included acupuncture in the guidelines for supportive care.

 If you are interested in acupuncture to help with your symptoms, please discuss this with your medical team.